 One last thing to mention, pandemic-related.
 You need to get your shots, COVID, Flu, everything NSF tells you.
 They may even surprise you and make you get a booster shot as you board the plane for Antarctica.
 If you are averse to this, it will be a problem; NSF does not make exceptions regarding immunization given the dense population in highly-constrained settings.
 Please do not cause problems for ANSMET by failing to obey the medical guidance given to you by NSF.

 Question #4: Do I get a guidebook?

 Answer: Most of the info needed to participate in ANSMET can be found at USAP.gov.
 This website has tons of stuff and most useful to you will be under the Grantee Support tab > Travel and Deployment.
 Under Travel and Deployment you will find the USAP Participant Guide for your perusal and you will also be able to find all the forms needed under Deployment Packets.
+You will also get an ANSMET field guide on or before the annual Bootcamp.
 Of course we are always available to answer queries by email or phone and we will step you through the process from the time of your invitation to ANSMET to the time of deployment.

 Question #5: Do I need to train?
 What’s that Boot Camp thing.
 What’s that “survival school” I keep hearing about?